pmean/build-website/text/06/SampleSizeR.md

 -   [cran.at.r-project.org/src/contrib/Descriptions/pwr.html](http://cran.at.r-project.org/src/contrib/Descriptions/pwr.html)

-uses a more traditional approach that follows the effect size notation noted in Cohen\'s book on sample size.
+uses a more traditional approach that follows the effect size notation noted in Cohen's book on sample size.

 -   **Statistical Power Analysis for the Behavioral Sciences Revised Edition.** Jacob Cohen (1977) New York: Academic Press. **(Sample